 The Library Minyan meets every Shabbat and holiday morning at Temple Beth Am in the Dorff-Nelson Chapel.
-Pictured below are stained glass windows found either side of the Aron Kodesh.

-Calendar Information: The Calendar shows who will be gabbai for each service, contact information for gabbaim and other coordinators, assigned/open dates for reading Haftarah or giving a drash, and dates for special events.
+Calendar: The Calendar shows who will be gabbai for each service, contact information for gabbaim and other coordinators, assigned/open dates for reading Haftarah or giving a drash, and dates for special events.

 Ohel Patuach/Open Tent opens the tent of home hospitality for newcomers and others.
 If you’d like to share a Shabbat or holiday meal in your home or the home of another Library Minyan member, contact Essia Cartoon-Fredman, Ohel Patuach coordinator, to arrange a shidduch.
 Essia can be reached at: firstname.lastname@example.org or email@example.com.

-As an integral part of Temple Beth Am, we are proud of its wonderful heritage and leading role in the Los Angeles Jewish Community.
+Programming: As an integral part of Temple Beth Am, we are proud of its wonderful heritage and leading role in the Los Angeles Jewish Community.
 For information on the broad range of religious, educational, and social activities at TBA:

 Website: We’re still a work in progress.
 If you have any suggestions for ways to improve our website, please send them to the webmaster.